CipherwillHQ/Cipherwill/README.md

 We value your ideas and feedback!
 If you’d like to contribute, simply email us at [contribute@cipherwill.com](mailto:contribute@cipherwill.com) with details about what you’d like to see improved or added.

 Our team will review your suggestions and, if approved, implement them in the web client.

-Please note: We do not encourage creating open pull requests for this client, as this could make the user experience too technical and complex.
-Our focus is on maintaining a simple, user-friendly interface that works for everyone.

 Thank you for helping us make the Cipherwill Web Client better for all!

 ## Security